 The public trading price for our common stock is volatile and may fluctuate significantly.
-For example, since January 1, 2009, our common stock has traded between a high of \$5.00 per share and a low of \$0.26 per share.
+Since January 1, 2009, our common stock has traded between a high of \$5.00 per share and a low of \$0.26 per share.
 Among the factors, many of which we cannot control, that could cause material fluctuations in the market price for our common stock are:

-- sales of our common stock by our significant stockholders, or the perception that such sales may occur, including as a result of the registration for resale of shares of common stock owned by Dr. Kent Murphy and/or Carilion Clinic; - changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates; - · changes in our status as an entity eligible to receive SBIR contracts and grants; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - announcements by us, or by our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - litigation; - any major change in our board of directors or management or any competing proxy solicitations for director nominees; - · changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors; - a lack of, limited or negative industry or securities analyst coverage; - discussions of our company or our stock price by the financial and scientific press and online investor communities such as chat rooms; and - · general developments in our industry.
+- sales of our common stock by our significant stockholders, or the perception that such sales may occur, including sales pursuant to the Form S-3 registration statement described above; - changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates; - changes in our status as an entity eligible to receive SBIR contracts and grants; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - announcements by us, or by our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - · pending or threatened litigation; - any major change in our board of directors or management or any competing proxy solicitations for director nominees; - changes in governmental regulations or in the status of our regulatory approvals; - · announcements related to patents issued to us or our competitors; - a lack of, limited or negative industry or securities analyst coverage; - · discussions of our company or our stock price by the financial and scientific press and online investor communities such as chat rooms; and - · general developments in our industry.